 Anthropological Archaeology

 Anthropological archaeology, the study of humanity from deep antiquity to the recent past, is a major focus of research and training within the department at the University of Tennessee.
-This focus provides faculty and student with a collaborative setting for learning, scholarly research, and public outreach.
+This focus provides faculty and students with a collaborative setting for learning, scholarly research, and public outreach.

-Our strengths include the study of foodways; human interactions with plants, animals and landscapes; social complexity; and the development of the modern world.
+Our strengths include the study of foodways; human interactions with plants, animals, and landscapes; social complexity; and the development of the modern world.
 We employ cutting-edge laboratory and field methods to answer big questions about our past that inform our present.

 About Historical Archaeology